tsduck/tsduck/src/doc/building.md

 ## Building with RIST support on Linux {#buildrist}

-By default, TSDuck is built with RIST support on macOS and Windows only.
+By default, TSDuck is built with RIST support on macOS and Windows.

-As of this writing, RIST (Reliable Internet Stream Transport) is not available in the standard repositories of any Linux distro.
-To rebuild TSDuck with RIST support, you must either manually rebuild and install [librist](https://code.videolan.org/rist/librist) or get [pre-built packages for various Linux distros here](https://github.com/tsduck/rist-installer/releases).
+As of this writing, RIST (Reliable Internet Stream Transport) is not available in the standard repositories of most Linux distros.
+On these distros, to rebuild TSDuck with RIST support, you must either manually rebuild and install [librist](https://code.videolan.org/rist/librist) or get [pre-built packages for various Linux distros here](https://github.com/tsduck/rist-installer/releases).
 If you use other versions of rpm-based or deb-based distros, the [rist-installer project](https://github.com/tsduck/rist-installer) contains scripts to rebuild these packages.

+Once the RIST library is installed (with its development package), rebuilding TSDuck automatically includes RIST support.

 ## Building the TSDuck installation packages {#buildinst}